-The Bonds have a minimum initial term of one year, after which Bondholders can request to re-deem their Bonds by giving at least three months notice.
-The CBS is not obliged to re-pay more than 5 per cent of the total outstanding bonds in any given year, but will attempt to honour all requests in order of application and need at directors discretion.
+The Bonds have a minimum initial term of one year, after which Bondholders can request to redeem their Bonds by giving at least three months' notice and Solar for Schools CBS Ltd will attempt to honour all requests in order of application and need at directors' discretion.
+The CBS shall be obligated to pay 2 per cent interest plus a RPI adjustment on the total outstanding bonds in any given year.